 - Automatic payments

-WooCommerce Subscriptions offers two methods for accepting recurring payments – automatic payments and manual payments.
-If you do not already understand the difference between the two methods, please read Subscription Renewal Process before continuing.
+To understand the difference between the two methods, read Subscription Renewal Process before continuing.

-This guide provides a detailed and up-to-date list of the gateway extensions which support one or both payment methods.
-For those extensions which support automatic payments, it also provides information about the supported subscription specific features.
+This guide provides a detailed and up-to-date list of the gateway extensions that support one or both payment methods.
+For extensions that support automatic payments, it also provides information about supported subscription-specific features.

 The following payment gateway extensions support automatic recurring payments and are part of the official WooCommerce marketplace.
-This means they are backed by WooTheme’s support and customer service.
+This means they are backed by WooCommerce.com support and customer service.

 Different payment gateways offer different features.
-The tables below outline which Subscriptions features are supported by each WooCommerce payment gateway.
-An explanation of each feature can be found below the table.
+The tables outline which Subscriptions features are supported by each WooCommerce payment gateway, with an explanation of each feature found below the table.